aimms/how-to/Articles/291/291-solve-to-gmp-with-callback.rst

 ==========================================================

 .. meta::
-   :description: Converting SOLVE code to GMP code.
+   :description: Demonstrates how to convert a SOLVE statement to GMP calls and adapt existing callbacks to the GMP solver session interface in AIMMS.
-   :keywords: solve, mathematical program, solver session, callback, GMP
+   :keywords: GMP, solve statement, callback, solver session, AllGeneratedMathematicalPrograms, gmp::Instance, mathematical program, flow shop

 This article presents a general guide to converting from ``solve`` statements to using GMP, and how to adapt the existing callbacks and their activation.